Nicotinamide riboside

 through a two-step and a three-step pathway.

 Chemistry

 While the molecular weight of nicotinamide riboside is 255.25 g/mol, that of its chloride salt is 290.70 g/mol.
 As such, 100 mg of nicotinamide riboside chloride provides 88 mg of nicotinamide riboside.

+Stability and degradation

+NRCl is susceptible to degradation through both thermal decomposition and base-catalyzed hydrolysis: